wilblack/lilybot/README.md

 Run the following code and grab some coffee, the second command takes awhile.
+This will make a directory `/home/pi/projects/` and put the github repos in there.

 ```
 wget https://raw.githubusercontent.com/wilblack/lilybot/ctenophore/apt-get-installer.sh